Fingers might point elsewhere.

 It can be many, many things, almost all related to your hardware.

-And the most common cause of that?
-Not having enough RAM for all the programs you’re attempting to run.
+The most common cause of a thrashing disk is not having enough RAM for all the programs you’re trying to run.

 When programs request more RAM than your system has, Windows uses what’s called “virtual memory” to satisfy the request.
 Through a complex process, it uses your hard disk in the form of a “swap” or “paging” file to make it look like your machine has more RAM than it really does.